YZ-Cai/latex-homework-template/README.md

 ## 2 Files

-- homework.cls: Latex class file of specific basic settings.
+- homework.cls: Latex class file of specific basic settings, including language setting.
 - example.tex: An example demo for showing how the template works.
 - references.bib: source data of citations and references.
 - example.pdf: An example demo for showing how the template works.